-Western Piedmont Community College’s Early Childhood Education program provides opportunities for you to gain the education to seek work with children from birth to age eight in a variety of situations.
-Courses in growth and development, nutrition, care and guidance, and communication will give you the tools for a successful career.
+Western Piedmont Community College’s Early Childhood Education program provides opportunities for you to gain the education needed to seek work with children from birth to age eight in a variety of learning environments.
+You will have the opportunity to work with children in actual settings under the supervision of our instructors.
+Courses in physical/nutritional needs of children, care and guidance and communication skills with both families and children will give you the tools for entry-level positions in early childhood facilities.

 So where can I work?

 If you graduate with an Associate in Applied Science Degree or a Certificate in Early Childhood Education at WPCC, you will be prepared for jobs in

 Statistics from ONET Online suggest that the salary (median to high) range for childcare workers in North Carolina is from $19,430 to $27,710 per year.

 What You Will Study

 The Early Childhood Education program at WPCC offers you these options: